DimanthaWalallawita/ResearchProject-ReactNative-Mobile-Application/README.md

 ## <a name="features">🔋 Features</a>

 👉 **Social Media Platform**: Users can upload and media files same as the social media platform.

+👉 **Emotion Recognition System**: System will react according to the users facial expression.

 👉 **Onboarding Screen**: Engaging graphics and clear instructions welcome users to the app.